WavesDiagram

 Reflection — The Law of Reflection

 This diagram covers Reflection — The Law of Reflection within Reflection & Refraction for GCSE Physics.
 Revise Reflection & Refraction in Waves for GCSE Physics with 15 exam-style questions and 15 flashcards.
-This is a high-frequency topic, so it is worth revising until the explanation feels precise and repeatable.
+This topic shows up very often in GCSE exams, so students should be able to explain it clearly, not just recognise the term.
 It is section 2 of 13 in this topic.
 Focus on the labels, the relationships between parts, and the explanation that turns the diagram into an exam-ready answer.

 Topic position